MrHassanMurtaza/parse-env-to-secretmanager/README.md

 # :package: parse-env-to-secretmanager
 We had a requirement to store our env files to secret manager so that we can fetch it in real time.
 I wrote a script for it and open sourcing it now.

+Thanks to (https://github.com/bevry/envfile) for making things easy for me.

 ## → How does it work

 ```